isikozsoy/CS319_RISK_3G/README.md

 of complexity/depth to the game.

 One other plan of ours is to implement a system of alliances, which will not be available when only 2 players play, which will benefit the user in terms of reaching territories of their allies and performing an attack on an opponent through their ally's territory, potentially creating an environment where more strategies are supposed to be formed.
 The alliances will not be able to attack each other nor will they be able to stay as allies for the entire duration of the game (as this would make the game end with no winners).
 This new implementation could add more complexity and intrigue to the game as well as make the players compose more strategies with more possible scenarios and interact with the other players more throughout this whole process.

+We also plan on having the players be able to attach non-neighboring territories by building an airport on their territories.
+It will cost 5 soldiers (it can be changed).
+By using plane, a player will be able to attack a territory which is up to 3 territories away.
+When another player attacks a territory with an airport, the airport will provide 2-3 soldiers to defend.